Industrial And Logistics

 What ownership should keep in view.

-Panel engineering review tied to steel, deck, and roof package release.
+Panel engineering review tied to steel, deck, and roof package release — coordinated with the structural engineer of record and reviewed for constructability before concrete production begins.

 Service detail